ABOUT

 Description of the Work

-Each work is a compilation of forest animals with Woodlands Native patterning and watercolor mark-making.
+My work is a compilation of portraits, forest animals, Woodlands Native patterning, and watercolor mark-making.
 It holds a dynamic tension of realism and abstract art concepts.

 Education